-The object of the Society is to improve the care of the sick and to promote and advance medical science by developing the education and knowledge of all concerned in medical matters.
+The objects of the Society are to improve the care of the sick and to promote and advance health and medical science by widening, improving and developing the education and knowledge of all concerned in medical matters.
 It was granted charitable status for tax purposes by the Inland Revenue with effect from 30 May 1990.
 The reference number is CRN 47602.

-The Society has an annual programme of medical lectures and has published the Ulster Medical Journal since 1932.
+The Society has published the Ulster Medical Journal since 1932 and has an annual programme of medical lectures.

 Through the kindness of the Queen's University of Belfast the Society has its own rooms in the Whitla Medical Building, Lisburn Road, Belfast.